-Working at a design agency gave me the inspiration I needed to create a solo music and art side project.
+A few years after graduating from school, I was working at a design agency and began seriously experimenting with electronic music production using digital audio workstations.
 After recording enough material to fill a debut EP, my solo work needed a name.
 The title of the project came to me at the gym as I self-consciously lifted weights next to more apt lifters while listening to the Aphex Twin track ‘To Cure A Weakling Child’.

 I launched the project and began regularly DJing live at art shows, house parties, clubs and supported national touring artists.
 I slowly built a small name around the region through hard work, self-promotion, and consistent gigging.
 Although music was just a hobby while I worked as a designer, I made enough money from live shows, digital downloads, and physical record sales to inject back into the project and upgrade my music gear.

 I’ve played and written music for most of my life and dabbled in other creative things like design since I was a kid.
 The visual design and identity of my music project was just as important as the music itself.
 Weakling was not only the name of the project but a pseudonym I made for all the art I made.
 I wanted to use my project to amalgamate my love of illustration, animation, minimalist design, technology, and electronic music.